Manage users and permissions

 3. For each email you entered, select the appropriate team.
 Then click Next.

-4. If you are an Enterprise customer with Groups enabled, choose the group or groups this user will belong to from the Select Groups drop-down menu.
-The user will then inherit all the project permissions of those groups.
+4. If you are an Enterprise customer with Groups enabled, choose the group or groups this user belongs to from the Select Groups drop-down menu.
+The user inherits all the project permissions of those groups.
 Then click Next.

-5. Select the individual projects the user will have access to.
+5. Select the individual projects the user has access to.
 For each project, choose the appropriate role from the drop-down menu on the right.
-If you’ve assigned the user to a group in the previous step, you cannot downgrade those permissions here.
+If you’ve assigned the user to a group in the previous step, you can't downgrade those permissions here.
 Then click Next.

 7. Review your invitation.
 If it’s ready to go, click Send.